SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-yammer-integration.md

         return wp.ToString();
     }

 The **CreateYammerOpenGraphDiscussionPartXml** method in the [YammerUtility.cs](https://github.com/OfficeDev/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Utilities/YammerUtility.cs) class comes from the [OfficeDevPnP.Core](https://github.com/OfficeDev/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/OfficeDevPnP.Core) sample.
-This method creates the XML for an App Part definition that is added to a SharePoint page when a site is provisioned.
+This method creates the XML for an Add-in Part definition that is added to a SharePoint page when a site is provisioned.
 Notice the **feedType: 'open-graph'** portion of the code.
 Here you can see the feedType is set to use the OpenGraph API.

 	public static string CreateYammerOpenGraphDiscussionPartXml(string yammerNetworkName, string url, bool showHeader, bool showFooter, string postTitle="", string postImageUrl="",